projectdiscovery/proxify/README.md

    -kafka-topic string        kafka topic to publish messages on (default "proxify")

 CONFIGURATION:
-   -config string              Directory for storing program information (default "$HOME/.config/proxify") -cert-cache-size int        Number of certificates to cache (default 256) -a, -allow string[]         Allowed list of IP/CIDR's to be proxied -d, -deny string[]          Denied list of IP/CIDR's to be proxied
+   -config string              path to the proxify configuration file -config-directory string    override the default config path ($home/.config/proxify) (default "$home/.config/proxify") -cert-cache-size int        Number of certificates to cache (default 256) -a, -allow string[]         Allowed list of IP/CIDR's to be proxied -d, -deny string[]          Denied list of IP/CIDR's to be proxied